- India is among the top 12 biotech destinations in the world and ranks third in the Asia Pacific.

-- The Guidelines on Similar Biologics prepared by the Central Drugs Standard Control Organization (CDSCO) and the Department of Biotechnology (DBT) lay down the regulatory pathway for a biologic claiming to be similar to an already authorised reference biologic
+- The Guidelines on Similar Biologics prepared by the Central Drugs Standard Control Organization (CDSCO) and the Department of Biotechnology (DBT) lay down the regulatory pathway for a biologic claiming to be similar to an already authorized reference biologic

 - The guidelines address the regulatory pathway regarding the manufacturing process and quality aspects for similar biologics

-- These guidelines also address the pre-market regulatory requirements including a comparability exercise for quality, preclinical and clinical studies and post-market regulatory requirements for similar biologics
+- These guidelines also address the pre-market regulatory requirements including a comparability exercise for quality, preclinical and clinical studies, and post-market regulatory requirements for similar biologics

 National Biotechnology Development Strategy 2015:

 The National Biotechnology Development Strategy 2015-2020 was launched on December 30, 2015.
-The Strategy intends to establish India as a world class bio manufacturing hub by:
+The Strategy intends to establish India as a world-class biomanufacturing hub by:

 - Providing impetus to utilizing the knowledge and tools to the advantage of Humanity